bdastur/notes/aws/aws_networking_readme.md

 ## AWS WAF (Web Application Firewall)
-Lets you monitor and filter traffic thats intended for:
+Lets you monitor and filter traffic that is intended for:
 * HTTP/HTTPS web servers behind ALB in EC2
 * AWS API gateway
 * AWS Cloudfront distributions.